 Next, we’ll look at the reasoning behind their installation after learning what they are, how they’re installed, and where they’re placed.
 Drip edges are usually installed at the eaves and the rakes to direct water away from the roof and the building (flashing), which helps to protect the roofing material, the structure of the building, and the foundation.
 Installing a drip edge is a building code that must be followed for the roof to pass inspection.

 Another important function of a drip edge is to enhance the overall aesthetic appeal of the roof.
 Drip edges can be a subtle yet effective way to add visual interest to the roof and the building.
-They can be customized to match the style and color of the roof and the building, which can help to create a cohesive and attractive look.
+Customizing them to match the roof and building style and color creates a cohesive and attractive appearance for the structure.

 What can installing one help me avoid?